MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/dpm/create-dpm-protection-groups.md

 -   **Allocated disk space** - The disk space allocated to data from the storage pool.

--   **Initial replication** - How the initial replication of data should be handled, using either over the network or manually offline.
+-   **Initial replication** - How the initial replication of data should be handled using either over the network or manually offline.

--   **Consistency checks** - How replicated data should be checked for consistency.
+-   **Consistency checks** - How the replicated data should be checked for consistency.

-The topics in this section provide guidelines for making the decisions involved in creating a protection group.
+This section provides guidelines for making decisions involved in creating a protection group.

 ## Plan protection groups